-The 405-yard par 4 eleventh hole, Monaco, was probably our favourite hole on the golf course.
-A straight away hole seems benign enough at first glance.
-Until, that is, you notice the two deep pot bunkers placed right centre cut of the fairway!
-Normally a decision would need to be taken here whether or not to lay up.
+The 405-yard par 4 eleventh hole, Monaco, was probably our favorite hole on the golf course.
+A straightaway hole seems benign enough at first glance.
+Until that is, you notice the two deep pot bunkers placed right center cut of the fairway!
+Normally a decision would need to be taken here on whether or not to lay up.
 However, the good thing about playing in the wind on a course like Nelson is that it helps take the fairway bunkers out of play.
 Playing into the wind, there was no way for us to reach the bunkers off the tee.
 And playing downwind, they would never come into play.
 So out came the driver on eleven, and the bunkers remained safe.
 Perhaps another reason why we loved this hole was that we both made par!

 The twelfth hole at Nelson Golf Club is named Westward Ho!, which makes us wonder, just how many golf holes in the world are named after the oldest course in England?
 Guess we will have to continue traveling to find out!